enthought/mayavi/examples/mayavi/README.txt

     Apart from the nongui.py and test.py scripts all the scripts in this directory use this approach.

- 2. Subclass the `enthought.mayavi.app.Mayavi` application and
+ 2. Subclass the `enthought.mayavi.plugins.app.Mayavi` application and
     override the `run` method.
 While this is obviously very flexible it does involve quite a bit more work.
 The only major benefit of this is that you can choose to use the non-GUI mayavi plugin as